Fish and Fishing in the Rivers and Streams

 Summer Fishing

 During the summer, anglers may find Atlantic salmon, resident brown trout and Skamania steelhead.
-With the recent minimum river flow requirements, and the increased emphasis on stocking these species, the opportunities for summer angling are improving considerably.
+With the recent minimum river flow requirements, and the increased emphasis on stocking these species, the opportunities for summer angling are improving

 Anglers may also fish for smallmouth bass in the river during the summer, and for northern pike in the estuary.
 Both can be very good fisheries.